AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 We expect few changes between the 2 conditions, including a higher immune infiltration and more DNA damages pathways in treated samples.

 - histology: the COG classifies Wilms tumor as either (i) Favorable or (ii) Anaplastic.
-Some differenices are expected, some marker genes or pathways are associated with anaplasia (see sets of marker gene).
+Some differences are expected, some marker genes or pathways are associated with anaplasia (see sets of marker gene).

 ## Output files

 for each of the steps, we have two types of `output`:

-- the `notebook` saved in the `notebook` directory, with a subfolder for each sample.
+- the `notebook` saved in the `notebook` directory, with a folder for each sample.

-- the created objects saved in `results` directory, with a subfolder for each sample.
+- the created objects saved in `results` directory, with a folder for each sample.

 # Analysis